-These four evidence-based strategies that are being implemented will improve on the more general strategies that have been utilized in previous years.
-Previously, the school has looked for intervention programs to close the gaps made by a lack of focus in previous management versus looking to provide teachers and students a solid cohesive Tier 1 implementation plan and secondary resources to help raise achievement for all students.
+These four evidence-based strategies that are being implemented will improve the strategies that have been utilized in previous years.
+Lincoln Park Academy will provide a solid cohesive Tier 1 implementation plan and secondary resources to help raise achievement for all students.

 Using a research-based strategy such as gradual release of responsibility instructional practice will give students an opportunity to observe their teacher demonstrate the skills being presented before being assessed for mastery.
 The "I Do" portion of gradual release utilizes simple, concrete, explicit instruction through modeling that provides students the comfort of learning.
 Similar to riding a bike, a teacher will model the parts of the bike and exactly how to ride it, possibly using a think-aloud strategy to do so.
 The "We Do" section of gradual release allows the students hands-on practice, with scaffolded assistance and questioning from the teacher.
 This would be like putting a student on a bike, but holding on to the seat or handlebars as they learn how to ride.
 Finally, the "You Do" portion allows students to apply the learning to new situations, using what they've learned.
 Now is when the teacher lets go of the bike, and the student is able to pedal freely.
-In the case that a student falls of the bike, or struggles with the skills, the teacher can always go back to either portion of the model for a reteaching opportunity.
+In the case that a student falls of the bike, or struggles with the skills, the teacher can always go back to either portion of the model for a re-teaching opportunity.
 To ensure the strategy is implemented, we have built the academic framework and lesson plan structure around gradual release theory.

 In combination with the gradual release of responsibility, teachers are utilizing small group instruction differentiated instruction as a time to help close reading gaps and stretch on grade-level students.
 Historically, in small groups teachers have worked primarily on the reading standard and have neglected the other reading components, especially phonics.
 Moving forward, teachers will work towards implementing a Guided Reading template by Jan Richardson, which allows them to work with sight words, phonics skills, reading standards, and more during each small group session, based on performance data from classwork, benchmark assessments, and the foundational reading program.
 Additionally, teachers will be using the data from the reading benchmark assessments and the RTI phonological awareness screeners and 12-point progress monitors to inform instruction and reteach skills not mastered.
-The job- embedded teacher coaching model allows coaches and teachers to touch base more regularly to review data and pivot in real-time if students are not achieving mastery goals.
+The job-embedded teacher coaching model allows coaches and teachers to touch base more regularly to review data and pivot in real-time if students are not achieving mastery goals.